CaSkade-Automation/PLC2Skill/README.md

 You can also include the mapping library which is used in both the CLI-application and REST API in your own projects.
 In order to do so, import `Plc2SkillMapper` and after obtaining a new instance of the mapper, use `executeMapping(<endpointUr>,<nodeIdRoot>, <Path to your MTP file>)`.
 A more detailed instruction on how to use the library will follow soon.

 ## How to cite
 We are excited about everyone using PLC2Skill in their own applications.
-If you use SkillUp in research, please consider giving credit by citing the following paper:
+If you use PLC2Skill in research, please consider giving credit by citing the following paper:

 ```
 @inproceedings{KJF_AMethodtoAutomatically_2021,